 NOTE: The SN of forwarded PDCP SDUs is carried in the "PDCP PDU number" field of the GTP-U extension header.

-- for any QoS flow accepted for data forwarding by the target NG-RAN node for which a DL PDU session forwarding tunnel was established, the source NG-RAN node forwards SDAP SDUs as received on NG-U from the UPF.For handovers involving Full Configuration, the source NG-RAN node behaviour is unchanged from the description above.
+- for any QoS flow accepted for data forwarding by the target NG-RAN node for which a DL PDU session forwarding tunnel was established, the source NG-RAN node forwards SDAP SDUs as received on NG-U from the UPF.

+If the source NG-RAN node receives SDAP SDUs with PDU Set Information container in the GTP-U extension header on NG-U from the UPF and the target NG-RAN node supports PDU Set based handling, the source NG-RAN node should forward either the PDCP SDUs for DRB-level data forwarding or the SDAP SDUs for PDU-session-level data forwarding with the corresponding PDU Set Information container in the GTP-U extension header to the target NG-RAN node.

+For handovers involving Full Configuration, the source NG-RAN node behaviour is unchanged from the description above.
 In case a DRB DL forwarding tunnel was established, the target NG-RAN node may identify the PDCP SDUs for which delivery was attempted by the source NG-RAN node, by the presence of the PDCP SN in the forwarded GTP-U packet and may discard them.

 As long as data forwarding of UL user data packets takes place for DRBs for which preservation of SN status applies the source NG-RAN node either: